oisinBates/oisinbates.github.io-2016-deprecated/_posts/2016-07-17-twilio-homer-simpson-autodialer.md

 Above all else though, it stood as a good excuse to work on a project utilising a Node.js Express app with Twilio's API.

 The Homer Simpsons soundbite was added to an AWS S3 bucket and made publicly accesible via url.
-All other aspects of a call's lifecycle were managed from an Express app hosted on an AWS EC2 Ubuntu instance.
+All other aspects of a call's lifecycle were managed from an Express.js app hosted on an AWS EC2 Ubuntu instance.

 The Git repository for this project can be viewed [here](https://github.com/oisinBates/homerSimpsonAutodialer)